hdShang/arxiv-daily/docs/cs-CV/2025-10-22/papers/251019273v1-mobiact-efficient-mav-action-recognition-using-mobilenetv4-with-cont.md

 ---
 layout: default
-title: MobiAct: Efficient MAV Action Recognition Using MobileNetV4 with Contrastive Learning and Knowledge Distillation
+title: "MobiAct: Efficient MAV Action Recognition Using MobileNetV4 with Contrastive Learning and Knowledge Distillation"
 ---

 # MobiAct: Efficient MAV Action Recognition Using MobileNetV4 with Contrastive Learning and Knowledge Distillation